-I am a California state Licensed Clinical Psychologist based in Oakland, CA. Currently, I am providing individual and family psychotherapy to California residents via telehealth.
+I am a California state Licensed Clinical Psychologist based in Oakland, CA. Currently, I am providing individual psychotherapy to California residents via telehealth.
 I earned my doctorate in Clinical Psychology from the PGSP-Stanford Psy.D.
 Consortium in Palo Alto, California.
 I completed my pre-doctoral, health service psychology internship through the San José State University Counseling and Psychological Services (CAPS) department.
 During my post-doctoral training year, I joined Core Insights Psychological Group, Inc., based in Oakland, California.
-In addition to my private practice, I continue working within Core Insights' group practice, serving the community mental health needs of MediCal and private pay adults and adolescents.
+In addition to my private practice, I continue working within Core Insights' group practice as a Clinical Supervisor and psychotherapist, serving the community mental health needs of MediCal-insured adults and UC Berkeley students.
 I have both trained and worked in a variety of settings with the aim of understanding individuals and families through the different communities and systems that they inhabit, including: university college counseling centers, hospitals, academic medical centers, community mental health centers, middle and high schools, outpatient medical clinics, and now, a private-practice setting.
-I have experience working with clients across the lifespan, from birth to geriatric populations, treating a range of presenting concerns, including: complex trauma, interpersonal difficulties, anxiety, panic, depression, obsessive compulsive disorder, body-focused repetitive behaviors, disordered eating, life transitions, minority stress, and family conflict.
+I have experience working with clients across the lifespan, from birth to geriatric populations, treating a range of presenting concerns, including: complex trauma, interpersonal difficulties, anxiety, panic, depression, obsessive compulsive disorder, body-focused repetitive behaviors, disordered eating, gender transition and exploration, minority stress, and family conflict.
 While I consider myself to be a general practitioner, I hold specialty interests in working with identity development in adolescents and young adults and promoting receptive environments for this population within our community.

 I am a general practitioner providing psychotherapy to individuals and families across the lifespan, with the following specialities: